 After divestment, it is common to want to reallocate your newly freed-up funds.
 There are two ways that you could continue to deal on financial markets; reinvest the funds, or speculate on the future price of a market.

-With an IG share dealing account, you can invest in shares from just £5 per trade.1 When you invest, you buy the shares outright and are entitled to any dividends that are paid by the business.
+With an IG share trading account, you can invest in shares from just £5 per trade.1 When you invest, you buy the shares outright and are entitled to any dividends that are paid by the business.

-To trade shares instead, you can use IG’s spread betting or CFD offerings.
+To trade shares instead, you can use IG’s CFD offerings.
 You wouldn’t own the shares outright or benefit from any dividends, but you would benefit from leverage – this enables you to open a position with just a small initial deposit.
 Leverage can make capital go further and open up a greater range of market opportunities.
 It’s important to remember that although leverage magnifies profits, it can also magnify losses.

 Whether you decide to invest or speculate on shares after divestment, you’d need to: